AKloc/BookNotes/Bringing Columbia Home.md

 - I went down the Challenger / Columbia rabbit hole lately, wanted to read more.

 **Main Takeaways & Metacognition**
-- I definitely like Titanic-like
+- I definitely like Titanic-like stories about

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?